Spin up a New Global Dispatcher

 by running the following command:

-wget //go.dev/dl/go1.22.5.linux-amd64.tar.gzrm -rf /usr/local/go && tar -C /usr/local -xzf go1.22.5.linux-amd64.tar.gz # you may need sudoexport PATH=$PATH:/usr/local/go/bin
+wget https://go.dev/dl/go1.22.5.linux-amd64.tar.gzrm -rf /usr/local/go && tar -C /usr/local -xzf go1.22.5.linux-amd64.tar.gz # you may need sudoexport PATH=$PATH:/usr/local/go/bin

 and verify the installation by